 This page will showcase the best psychology videos that can be accessed online.
-The background to each psychology video will be provided as will additional information resources.
+The background to some of the psychology videos featured below will be provided along with additional information resources.

 Albert Bandura is widely regarded as the greatest living psychologist.
 As the originator of social cognitive theory, he helped shift the emphasis of psychology away from psychodynamic and classic behaviorist perspectives.
 In the early 1960's Bandura began investigating aggression through imitation, research that gave rise to one of the most famous psychology experiments of all time.